TheAlgorithms/Java/CONTRIBUTING.md

 * **Ensure the bug was not already reported** by searching on GitHub under [Project Issues](https://github.com/TheAlgorithms/Java/issues).

+* Please avoid opening issues asking to be "assigned” to a particular algorithm.
+This merely creates unnecessary noise for maintainers.
+Instead, please submit your implementation in a pull request and it will be evaluated by project maintainers.

 * If you are unable to find an open issue refering to the same problem, depending on the type of issue follow the appropriate steps:

 #### **Do you want to contribute to the documentation?**